 Squeaky leather boots can be very annoying.
 Especially if you just bought a new pair.
 It can put you in an embarrassing situation every time you walk past someone.
-Leather boots make squeaking noise for a number of reasons.
+Leather boots make a squeaking noise for a number of reasons.
 But generally, friction is the main reason why your leather boots squeak.

 Gladly, there are many techniques to solve this squeaking problem.
 The primary way of solving this squeaking problem is by eliminating friction.
 And for eliminating friction, we can utilize different methods.
-These methods include the usage of many day to day materials starting from baby powders to coconut oil.
+These methods include the usage of many day-to-day materials starting from baby powders to coconut oil.

-In this article, we will discuss in detail about the ways that you can prevent your leather boots from squeaking.
+In this article, we will discuss in detail the ways that you can prevent your leather boots from squeaking.

 Both your freshly bought boots and your old boots can make an annoying squeaky noise.
 The methods by following which you can get rid of the noise are: